Anthony Hopkins: Composing

-Single

-In a 2012 interview, Hopkins stated, "I've been composing music all my life and if I'd been clever enough at school I would like to have gone to music college.
+In an interview, Hopkins stated, "I've been composing music all my life and if I'd been clever enough at school I would like to have gone to music college.
 As it was I had to settle for being an actor."
-In 1986, he released a single called "Distant Star", which peaked at No. 75 in the UK Singles Chart.
+In 1986, he released a single called "Distant Star", which peaked at No. 75 in the UK singles chart.

 In 2007, he announced he would retire temporarily from the screen to tour around the world.
 Hopkins has also written music for the concert hall, in collaboration with Stephen Barton as orchestrator.
 These compositions include The Masque of Time, given its world premiere with the Dallas Symphony Orchestra in October 2008, and Schizoid Salsa.

-Albums

 On 31 October 2011, André Rieu released an album including a waltz which Hopkins had composed in 1964, at the age of 26.
-Hopkins had never heard his composition, "And the Waltz Goes On", before it was premiered by Rieu's orchestra in Vienna; Rieu's album was given the same name as Hopkins's piece.
+Hopkins had never heard his composition, "And the Waltz Goes On", before it was premiered by Rieu's orchestra in Vienna; Rieu's album was given the same name as Hopkins' piece.

 In January 2012, Hopkins released an album of classical music, entitled Composer, performed by the City of Birmingham Symphony Orchestra, and released on CD via the UK radio station Classic FM.
 The album consists of nine of his original works and film scores, with one of the pieces titled "Margam" in tribute to his home town near Port Talbot in Wales.

+In January 2025, Hopkins hosted a gala concert in Riyadh, Saudi Arabia featuring pieces he had composed, performed by the Royal Philharmonic Orchestra.